getcarina/getcarina.com/_posts/2016-03-04-weekly-news-athon.md

 ## Reactive map building

-Yesterday I put out another in a series of posts on RxJS and Fallout, this time on [simulating a multiplayer map]({{ site.baseurl }}/blog/lets-build-a-reactive-map/).
+Yesterday, I put out another post in a series of posts on RxJS and Fallout, this time on [simulating a multiplayer map]({{ site.baseurl }}/blog/lets-build-a-reactive-map/).
+If you enjoyed going through it, [let me know](https://twitter.com/rgbkrk) if you would like to see more.

 ## JupyterHub on Carina